travis-ci/docs-travis-ci-com/user/languages/smalltalk.md

 ## Basic configuration

-For a minimum configuration you need to specify two parameters, the language which is smalltalk and your project specific baseline.
+For a minimum configuration you need to specify two parameters, the language and the baseline of your project.

 ```yaml
     language: smalltalk